Am I A Suitable Weight For Surgery?

 Clients with a BMI that’s considered higher are more likely to experience infection during recovery after surgery.

-I’m on a weight gain or loss journey right now.
+I’m on a weight gain or loss journey.
 When can I start my surgical assessment?

 If you’re in the process of reaching your goal weight, you’re one step closer to being eligible for surgery.
 However, it’s only when you have reached your goal weight that we can start your surgical assessment process.